Comprehensive Car Insurance

 How Do I Know If I Need Comprehensive Coverage?

-It depends on how much you love and need your car and whether you can afford the cost if you need to suddenly replace it.
+Whether you need comprehensive coverage depends on how much you value and need your car and whether you can afford the cost if you must suddenly replace it.
 Comprehensive coverage will add to your car insurance premiums, but it offers extra protection to match, which helps keep disruptions to your routine at a minimum.
+Here are some sample scenarios to help you decide if you need comprehensive car coverage.

 • Probably not: If you drive an older vehicle you bought for $500 cash, comprehensive coverage probably doesn’t make sense since you’ll pay more in premiums than it would cost to replace the car.